adithya/adithya.github.io/_posts/2016-02-20-1Password-why-backdoors-bad.md

 His latest article is a great explanation of what I affectionality refer to as "the great back door debacle".

-When your done reading that and want to learn more, I ecnourage you to read through the Jeff's [older][archive] articles.
+When your done reading that and want to learn more, I ecnourage you to read through the Jeff's [older][archive] pieces.

 [reading]: https://support.1password.com/authentication-vs-encryption/
 [number]: https://blog.agilebits.com/2016/01/21/when-back-doors-go-bad-mind-your-ps-and-qs/